 Pneumoconiosis is an occupational disease that results from the inhalation and deposition of mineral dusts and other inorganic particles in the lung.
 It can be categorized according to the type of causative particle involved or by the type of response provoked.
-Coal, silica, asbestos, and talc are the classic fibrogenic types, while beryllium provokes a granulomatous response, and cobalt is associated with giant cell pneumonia Giant cell pneumonia Measles Virus.
+Coal, silica, asbestos, and talc are the classic fibrogenic types, while beryllium provokes a granulomatous response, and cobalt is associated with giant cell pneumonia Pneumonia Pneumonia or pulmonary inflammation is an acute or chronic inflammation of lung tissue.
+Causes include infection with bacteria, viruses, or fungi.
+In more rare cases, pneumonia can also be caused through toxic triggers through inhalation of toxic substances, immunological processes, or in the course of radiotherapy.
+Pneumonia.
 Iron Iron A metallic element with atomic symbol fe, atomic number 26, and atomic weight 55.
 85. It is an essential constituent of hemoglobins; cytochromes; and iron-binding proteins.
 It plays a role in cellular redox reactions and in the transport of oxygen.
 Trace Elements, tin, and barium are considered benign Benign Fibroadenoma or inert particle types because they do not cause the same type of reactions as the others.
-After exposure Exposure ABCDE Assessment to the fibrogenic types of particles, macrophages Macrophages The relatively long-lived phagocytic cell of mammalian tissues that are derived from blood monocytes.
+After exposure to the fibrogenic types of particles, macrophages Macrophages The relatively long-lived phagocytic cell of mammalian tissues that are derived from blood monocytes.
 Main types are peritoneal macrophages; alveolar macrophages; histiocytes; kupffer cells of the liver; and osteoclasts.
 They may further differentiate within chronic inflammatory lesions to epithelioid cells or may fuse to form foreign body giant cells or langhans giant cells.
 Innate Immunity: Phagocytes and Antigen Presentation and fibroblasts Fibroblasts Connective tissue cells which secrete an extracellular matrix rich in collagen and other macromolecules.
-Sarcoidosis become activated within the pulmonary parenchyma leading to chronic inflammation Chronic Inflammation Inflammation and fibrosis Fibrosis Any pathological condition where fibrous connective tissue invades any organ, usually as a consequence of inflammation or other injury.
+Sarcoidosis become activated within the pulmonary parenchyma leading to chronic inflammation Inflammation Inflammation is a complex set of responses to infection and injury involving leukocytes as the principal cellular mediators in the body's defense against pathogenic organisms.
+Inflammation is also seen as a response to tissue injury in the process of wound healing.
+The 5 cardinal signs of inflammation are pain, heat, redness, swelling, and loss of function.
+Inflammation and fibrosis Fibrosis Any pathological condition where fibrous connective tissue invades any organ, usually as a consequence of inflammation or other injury.
 Bronchiolitis Obliterans, which can progress to respiratory failure Respiratory failure Respiratory failure is a syndrome that develops when the respiratory system is unable to maintain oxygenation and/or ventilation.
 Respiratory failure may be acute or chronic and is classified as hypoxemic, hypercapnic, or a combination of the two.
 Respiratory Failure and death.
 Occupational history and chest X-rays X-rays X-rays are high-energy particles of electromagnetic radiation used in the medical field for the generation of anatomical images.
 X-rays are projected through the body of a patient and onto a film, and this technique is called conventional or projectional radiography.
 X-rays are the mainstays of diagnosis and staging Staging Methods which attempt to express in replicable terms the extent of the neoplasm in the patient.
 Grading, Staging, and Metastasis.
 Management is mainly symptomatic.

 Pneumoconiosis is the classic term used to describe the non-neoplastic lung reaction to chronic inhalation of mineral dusts encountered at the workplace.
 Some lung experts believe that the term “pneumoconiosis” should also include diseases induced by chemical fumes and vapors but this is not a widespread practice and will not be followed here.